 Maintain your garden spaces

 Properties with attractive gardens are high in demand, especially amongst families, so focus on the maintenance of your green spaces to boost your property’s appeal.
 Before you begin, think about your target audience and consider ways to make your property’s garden better suited to them.
 For instance, if you typically rent to families with children, a secure garden fence will receive a big thumbs up, whereas a large pond may cause them to think twice.

 Before renting out your buy-to-let property, consider your target tenants.
 Doing so will help you decide which features and home improvement projects best suit your desired audience and will make the property more appealing to their demographic.

 Figure out which property features your target demographic are looking for and emphasise these when photographing and listing your property for rent.
 For instance, if you rent to students, offer practical features such as a bike shed or set up an internet connection on their behalf to justify increased monthly payments.

-Make letting and property management simpler with Bunk, the digital letting agency revolutionising renting for landlords and tenants.
+Once you’ve added value to your property, make letting and property management easier with Bunk – the digital letting agency revolutionising renting for landlords and tenants.
 With all the resources and information required to advertise and manage a rental agreement on one user-friendly dashboard, our platform is the top choice for modern landlords.